Watson visits Browns as 2nd grand jury declines to indict

 However, he may have been swayed by the team’s playoff-ready roster and the record-setting contract.

-To this point, the Browns’ only comments on their pursuit of Watson came in statements from Dee and Jimmy Haslam, who insisted the team went through a ”comprehensive evaluation process” before deciding to pursue Watson and ultimately signing him.
+To this point, the Browns’ only comments on their pursuit of Watson came in statements from the Haslams, who insisted the team went through a “comprehensive evaluation process” before deciding to pursue Watson and ultimately signing him.

-The Haslams flew to Houston last week and met with Watson along with Browns general manager Andrew Berry and coach Kevin Stefanski.
+The Haslams flew to Houston last week and met with Watson along with Berry and Stefanski, who watched film with the quarterback.

 “He was humble, sincere and candid,” the Haslams said.
 “In our conversations, Deshaun detailed his commitment to leading our team; he understands and embraces the hard work needed to build his name both in the community and on the field.”